 Step 2: Templating (a few days in)

 After your cabinets are installed and level, we schedule digital laser templating to map your space precisely.
-Templating itself takes about an hour or two on site, but it needs to be scheduled, which adds a little time.
-It is a critical step — accuracy here ensures everything else fits.
-See laser templating.
+The on-site appointment itself is quick — often an hour or two — but it has to be scheduled, which adds a little time to the overall timeline.
+Templating is a critical step: the accuracy captured here is what guarantees everything fits cleanly at installation.
+Templating cannot happen until cabinets are set, so if you are mid-remodel, this stage depends on your cabinetry being ready.
+Learn more about why this matters in our guide to digital laser templating.

 Step 3: Fabrication (several days)